 This is subject to the application being received at any time during the period specified for receiving applications set out in the annual admission notice of the school for the school year concerned.

-This is also subject to the school making offers based on existing waiting lists (up until 31st January 2025 only).
+This is also subject to the school making offers based on existing waiting lists (up until 31st January 2025 only if the child has been offered a place in writing in the school prior to 1st January 2020.

 Decisions on applications

-All decisions on applications for admission to [school name] will be based on the following:
+All decisions on applications for admission to Glenmore NS will be based on the following:

 Our school’s admission policy

-The school’s annual admission notice(where applicable)
+The school’s annual admission notice

 The information provided by the applicant in the school’s official application form received during the period specified in our annual admission notice for receiving applications